OS2G/OS2G.github.io/README.md

 Nebraska-Lincoln.
 The site is written in vanilla HTML, CSS, and javascript, and is accompanied by a simple SSG written in Python.

+## Dev Dependencies

+There are no runtime dependencies, but some tools are recommended or required for development of the site.

+### Required

+- [python3](https://www.python.org/) is needed to run the SSG script, and can also be used to serve the site locally.

+### Recommended

+- [just](https://github.com/casey/just) is used to create project-level aliases for common actions like "build", "serve", or "watch".
+Otherwise, you can view the scripts directly in the `./justfile`.
+- [watchexec](https://github.com/watchexec/watchexec) is used to watch a directory for changes, and then runs a given command when it detects them.
+  Useful to automatically run the SSG when you make a change to the source.

 ## File Structure

 - The layout is found in `./layout.html`, and contains the `<head/>` tag along